MaikMichel/dbFlow/docs/concept.md

 ## Logging

 After a successful installation, all logs and temporary created artifacs, are placed in a log folder.
 Errors during the deployment lead to an abort and are stored in the failures subfolder.
-The location of the log folder itself is configured in apply.env.
+The location of the log folder itself is configured in apply.env using the var `LOG_PATH` .

->We recommend using the actual instance folder to ensure greater transparency.
+> We recommend using the actual instance folder to log to, to ensure greater transparency.

 ## Big Picture